revbayes/revbayes.github.io/tutorials/coalescent/constant.md

 ~~~

 {% subsection Read the data %}
-Start by reading in the aligned sequences of the homochronous horse data.
+Start by reading in the aligned sequences of the isochronous horse data.
 ~~~
-sequences <- readDiscreteCharacterData("data/horses_homochronous_sequences.fasta")
+sequences <- readDiscreteCharacterData("data/horses_isochronous_sequences.fasta")
 ~~~

 You will also need the names of the taxa and their number.